-Members, we hope that you and your loved ones are safe, healthy and continuing to learn.
-During these challenging times, your vital support enables the California Science Center to continue inspiring science learning in everyone as a trusted educational resource—THANK YOU!
+Members, your vital support enables the California Science Center to inspire science learning in everyone as a trusted educational resource and treasured family destination—THANK YOU!

 Member News & Events

 We welcome your support and involvement as a Member.
 Visit our Membership page for details about gift levels and benefits.

 This holiday season, share the love of science learning with family and friends by enrolling them in a year of exploration and fun as Science Center Members!